Friday, January 18, 2013

 2. Along those lines, the ride to and from each of the boys' schools, has given us time to joke, chat, enjoy adult conversation without having to referee fights between the boys in the backseat and my 10 year old asking us what we are talking about.

-3. I have extra time to talk with Micah in the morning, when he is his most chatty, instead of having to hurry him along so we don't miss the bus.
+3. I have extra time to talk with my oldest in the morning, when he is his most chatty, instead of having to hurry him along so we don't miss the bus.

 4. I again have to deal with my issue of not wanting to ask for help.
 Hubby has a high pressure job and can't always get off from work to get the kids.
 The hardest part for me is to walk in this sense of dependence and be turned down.
 In the coming weeks, if the strike continues, I am going to have to make some phone calls and ask if anyone can pitch in and be okay if anyone says no. So far I asked our aunt today and she said yes!